hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 * Interquartile Range

 Knowing the whole performance distribution or deriving the risk metrics including CVaR is particularly beneficial in a real-life situation where the safety matters.
-For example, in recommender systems, we are interested in stably providing good-quality products rather than sometimes providing an extremely good one but sometimes hurting user satisfaction seriously with bad items.
+For example, in recommender systems, we are interested in stably providing good-quality products rather than sometimes providing an extremely good one while sometimes hurting user satisfaction seriously with bad items.
 Moreover, in the self-diriving cars, the catastrophic accidents should be avoided even if its probability is small (e.g., less than 10%).
 We believe that the release of cumulative distribution OPE implementations will boost the applicability of OPE in practical situations.